-What AJ eats in a day generally includes fresh foods rich in vitamins, minerals, proteins, and fiber such as fresh fruits, seasonal, preferably organic vegetables (in salads and smoothies, sometimes frozen or tinned), eggs, meat (chicken, lamb, fish, etc.), rice, and other healthy food.
+What AJ eats in a day includes fresh foods rich in vitamins, minerals, proteins, and fibers.
+He also consumes fresh fruits, seasonal and preferably organic vegetables (in salads and smoothies, sometimes frozen or tinned), eggs, meat (chicken, lamb, fish, etc.), and rice.

 A Sports Medicine study shows that lack of body water reduces high-intensity endurance, power, and strength , so AJ drinks plenty of water and fruit juices to stay hydrated and strong.

 This huge 6’6” tall guy eats A LOT, and his calorie intake is high.
 But he also trains hard around 30 hours per week.